sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

     }
 ```

-Pre-populate a JSON object within your solution with upto 40 sample projects.
+Pre-populate a JSON object within your solution with up to 40 sample projects.
 This will not be provided for your solution.
 Use of a random generator is encouraged.

 ### BONUS - Swagger Documentation